The IPCC and the challenge of ex post policy evaluation: Remedies

 \section{Remedies}

 A common thread in the last three case studies above is that the IPCC finds it difficult to tell policy makers that they were wrong.
-The first case study reveals that the IPCC also finds it difficult to admit that it was wrong itself.
+The first and fourth case study reveals that the IPCC also finds it difficult to admit that it was wrong itself.
 For the IPCC to change and start speaking truth to power, it first needs to admit that it has found it difficult in the past to do so.
 Reforming the IPCC will therefore not be easy.

-Reforming the IPCC is necessary, however.
+Abolishing the IPCC is not an option.
+The international negotiations on climate policy would be more fraught and make less progress without a common knowledge base.
+Negotiations would quickly move from disagreements about what to do to disagreements about what is what.
+Replacing the IPCC is not an option either.
+It is a natural monopoly that took years to build and that has successfully erected barriers to entry \citep{Peiser2007, Tol2011CC}.
+IPCC reform is the only feasible way forward.

+Reforming the IPCC is necessary but not easy.
+It is not even clear that the IPCC realizes its need to reform.
 Climate policy has a long traditions of good intentions and poor delivery.
 Many targets have been announced and missed, but policy failure has typically been obscured by the announcement of more ambitious targets for a later date.
-The first stock-take under the Paris Agreement can be fudged\textemdash emissions are not falling as fast as planned, but we can make up for the shortfall later\textemdash but the 1.5\celsius{} target will be breached sooner rather than later.
+The first stock-take under the Paris Agreement can, and almost certainly will be fudged\textemdash emissions are not falling as fast as planned, but we can make up for the shortfall later\textemdash but the 1.5\celsius{} target will be breached sooner rather than later.

 Climate policy has been effective.
 Renewable energy is cheaper than most expected two decades ago, electrification of transport and heating is easier than was feared, and novel protein foods make unexpectedly fast inroads.
 In time, greenhouse gas emissions will fall.
 But politicians promised much more than that, and those promises will come to haunt them before AR7 is published.